 Somewhere on all the cars out today, is plain old AM and FM, but is it being overshadowed by popular cell-based services like Pandora?
 So say the auto audio moguls at the recent Radio Ink Convergence conference.
 Eric Rhoads, a publisher and longtime radio guy, got the word from a panel that included an unidentified General Motors source, a Gartner Research auto expert, as well as other industry professionals.

-: “AM and FM are being eliminated from the dash of two car companies within two years and will be eliminated from the dash of all cars within five years.”
+Rhoads heard this: “AM and FM are being eliminated from the dash of two car companies within two years and will be eliminated from the dash of all cars within five years.”
 Wow, really?
 There goes half my audience.
 It’s not exactly welcome news for NPR, which counts on a big commuter audience for Morning Edition and All Things Considered.

 The panelists also said that “young people don’t use radio anymore, and automakers see no need to continue to put radios in the car.
 The kids want Pandora, Spotify and other audio services, and if they want radio they can get it on TuneIn or iHeart or a similar service.”